Elizaveta-shapovalova/java-explore-with-me/README.md

 The application is divided into three types of access: administrator, user, public.
 Verification takes place at all stages of the application.

-As for the technical part, the application is a microservice architecture, where the main blog, statistics blog and database are different services that have their own clients to communicate with each other and connect using Docker.
+As for the technical part, the application is based on a microservice architecture, where the main part, statistics part and database are different services that have their own clients to communicate with each other and connect using Docker.

 ![Image alt](https://github.com/Elizaveta-Shapovalova/java-explore-with-me/raw/main/scheme-MA.png)